ShawnHacks/resizeimage.dev/docs/producthunt.md

 2. A **gallery template** (UI mockup style) using your current site look?

 These visuals significantly improve visibility on launch day.

+###
+The easiest way to resize photos online.
+Resize, compress, and optimize your images in seconds.
+Easily adjust image size and dimensions. perfect for social media, printing, or web use.
+Need a specific size?
+You can customize sizes to get the perfect fit.

+Use our free online bulk photos resizer to adjust size, dimesions, compress, and optimize your images in seconds